sunnya97/sdk-nameservice-example/README.md

     ownersStoreKey sdk.StoreKey // The (unexposed) key used to access the store from the Context. priceStoreKey sdk.StoreKey // The (unexposed) key used to access the store from the Context.

-    cdc *wire.Codec // The wire codec for binary encoding/decoding.
+    cdc *codec.Codec // The wire codec for binary encoding/decoding.
 }
 ```